pressly/react-transact/README.md

 # React Transact

-Simple, effortless way to fetch async data or perform async computations, and make the results available to React components.
+Simple, effortless way to fetch async data or perform computations, then make the results available to React components.

 Works with Redux and React-Router out of the box.
 Also supports server-side